 What is the European Butterfly Monitoring Scheme - eBMS?

 The European Butterfly Monitoring Scheme (eBMS) was formed by Butterfly Conservation Europe in April 2016 to bring together data from the Butterfly Monitoring Schemes from different countries into a single database.
 The work is coordinated by the Centre for Ecology and Hydrology in the UK.

-There are well organised active schemes in Europe in many countries, from Finland in the north until Spain in the south.
+There are well organised active schemes in Europe in many countries, from Finland in the north to Spain in the south.
 In eBMS data from all these schemes is collected together to analyse and produce the population trends of the European species.

-Every moment eBMS is growing and including more partners, new partners that use the website as a national website or sharing the data directly to the database.
-All the collaborators, volunteers and suppliers of data are decisive for the knowledge of European Butterflies.
+Every moment eBMS is growing and including more partners, new partners that use the website as a national website, or sharing the data directly to the database.
+All the collaborators, volunteers, and suppliers of data are decisive for the knowledge of European Butterflies.

 Here you can download an eBMS leaflet explaining the network together with the project ABLE for promoting butterfly monitoring in Europe.
 You can find this leaflet in several languages: